BigPolarBear1/factorization/README.md

 The code I uploaded today is really bad.
 I need to change and add a lot of things in the coming days.
 But I know I'm finally on the right track and that my work's completion is imminent now.

+Update: Also quickly added the trick the generate permutations of linear coefficients in the find_similar() function.
+Next this needs a sieve interval.. that will be my goal for tomorrow.
+Then the algorithm should really start to ramp up....